cla-cif/RPS-Lizard-Spock/README.md

 Note: The issue has not yet been fixed as Microsoft will soon be phasing out IE 11 as stated [here](https://blogs.windows.com/windowsexperience/2021/05/19/the-future-of-internet-explorer-on-windows-10-is-in-microsoft-edge/#:~:text=With%20Microsoft%20Edge%20capable%20of,certain%20versions%20of%20Windows%2010.).
    - On iOS, a quick series of "taps" isn't handled well and may result in loss of information (e.g. winning message and computer selection) and animations (e.g. user selection).
 The bug is shown [here](https://github.com/cla-cif/RPS-Lizard-Spock/blob/main/assets/screenshots/Homepage%20bugs%20on%20iPhone%2012.mov).
    - In addition, the problems mentioned above can sometimes occur even on slower "taps".

+- __Future developments__
+    - Improve mobile experience with better handling of touch events and better rendition of the :hover property.
+    - Add more "playful events" (e.g. make it more clear when one of the two player wins, add "easter egg", music).
+    - Fix or improve other issues highlighted by user.

 ### Testing User Stories from User Experience (UX) Section